Frank Inn: Career

 Inn's career as an animal trainer spanned more than 50 years.
 His first professional work was as an assistant trainer of Skippy, the dog who played Asta in the Thin Man movie series.

 In 1943, he assisted Rudd Weatherwax in the training of Pal, the dog who originated the movie role of Lassie.

 In the early 1950s, Inn left the Weatherwax animal training organization and began to work as an independent trainer.
-His animal stars included Orangey, a cat who was in the films Rhubarb (1952), The Incredible Shrinking Man (1957), The Diary of Anne Frank (1959), and Breakfast at Tiffany's (1961), and appeared in the television series Our Miss Brooks with Eve Arden, and in Batman as a cat belonging to Eartha Kitt's villain Catwoman; Cleo, a basset hound who was in the film Bell, Book and Candle (1957) and in Jackie Cooper's 1950s television show, The People's Choice; Arnold Ziffel, the pig from Green Acres; the chimps from Lancelot Link, Secret Chimp, the dog and two cats from The Secret Lives of Waldo Kitty, Tramp the dog of My Three Sons and many of Elly May Clampett's exotic "critters" on The Beverly Hillbillies.
+His animal stars included Orangey, a cat who was in the films Rhubarb (1952), The Incredible Shrinking Man (1957), The Diary of Anne Frank (1959), and Breakfast at Tiffany's (1961), and appeared in the television series Our Miss Brooks with Eve Arden, and in Batman as a cat belonging to Eartha Kitt's villain Catwoman; Cleo, a Basset Hound who was in the film Bell, Book and Candle (1957) and in Jackie Cooper's 1950s television show, The People's Choice; Arnold Ziffel, the pig from Green Acres; the chimps from Lancelot Link, Secret Chimp, the dog and two cats from The Secret Lives of Waldo Kitty, Tramp the dog of My Three Sons and many of Elly May Clampett's exotic "critters" on The Beverly Hillbillies.
+He and Juanita additionally trained a captive male African lion for particular episodes of The Addams Family.

 Possibly his most famous animal was Higgins, a fluffy brown mutt he rescued from an animal shelter in Burbank, California.
 The dog, which Inn believed to be a cross between a miniature poodle, a cocker spaniel, and a small terrier (either a miniature Schnauzer or a Border terrier), starred in Petticoat Junction in the 1960s, and in the feature films Mooch Goes to Hollywood (1971) and Benji (1974).
 A sequel, For the Love of Benji (1977), starred Higgins's daughter Benjean, also trained by Inn.
 Benjean portrayed the title role in the following three Benji movies.